Gruntrexpewrus/TrajectoryFor-and-DPP/README.md

    pages={123–286}
 }

-## Thanks to Professor Fabio Galasso for giving us a challengin last project
+## Thanks to Professor Fabio Galasso for giving us a challenging last project